hasanciftci26/ui5-antares/README.md

             ID: "b2f0013e-418f-42aa-9a24-3770fe17ce18"
           };

-          // Initialize with the entity set name but do not use the initializer parameter const entry = new EntryUpdateCL(this, {
+          // Initialize with the entity set name and use the key values as the initializer const entry = new EntryUpdateCL(this, {
-            entityPath: "Categories"
+            entityPath: "Categories",
+            initializer: keyValues // key values of the entity
           }, "myODataModelName");

-          // Set the entity keys
-          entry.setEntityKeys(keyValues);
         }
       });